jannis-bolzern/movebank-ssf-homerange/Readme.md

 * Are you happy with this plan?
 * Do you think the level of ambition is appropriate?
 * Do you see any obstacles?
 What are we missing?
-* Do you have advice on how to adress the last two risks mentioned in the risk analysis?
+* Do you have advice on how to address the last two risks mentioned in the risk analysis?

 ## References
 * Porteus TA, Short MJ, Hoodless AN, Reynolds JC.
 2024.
 Movement ecology and minimum density estimates of red foxes in wet grassland habitats used by breeding wading birds.
 Eur J Wildlife Res.
 70:8. https://doi.org/10.1007/s10344-023-01759-y